Ag-Grid Performance Optimization, Memory Usage and Speed/Slowness Considerations for Enterprise — Embedded, Electron, Chromium

 I think your best bet is to limit your use of features according to the row/column/data count, disabling/enabling them on a per-need basis.
 If your data is always large and there is no simple way to work around that issue, streaming would likely be the only option, alongside using something that adds no additional strain like Electron.

 Another solution is to load the data in memory but not in AG-Grid.
-It will use less memory while it’s not in AG-Grid, as such feed it to the grid API on a drill-through behaviour pattern basis, driven by user action.
-Even parsing your strings as a number or introduce any small feature will have a big performance impact when dealing with enough rows and columns.
+It will use less memory while it’s not in AG-Grid, as such feed it to the grid API on a drill-through behavior pattern basis, driven by user action.
+Even parsing your strings as a number or introducing any small feature will have a big performance impact when dealing with enough rows and columns.

-And virtualisation is not the issue, as the grid functions seem to work correctly and quite smoothly, but the memory usage surge will kill your tabs in no-time if you don’t expect and benchmark for it.
+And virtualization is not the issue, as the grid functions seem to work correctly and quite smoothly, but the memory usage surge will kill your tabs in no time if you don’t expect and benchmark for it.

 You should feed as little data as possible to the UI to enjoy in full the richness provided by a web user interface.
 A move to the web is not guaranteed to tick all your existing boxes plus some on top, not without re-architecture of the way you deploy data to the UI.

 Feel free to share your experiences or if you feel some of these thoughts are incredibly wrong please call them out :).
 Cheers!